 Symmetry considerations arise naturally in the study of both linear and nonlinear dynamics.
 In the latter case, however, the analysis of the relevant symmetries is usually much more difficult.
-The physically relevant nonlinear evolution equations are highly diverse and describe wide classes of physical systems: see for instance [1-4].
-Among the most studied nonlinear differential equations we have nonlinear versions of the Schroedinger [1, 5, 6]and Fokker-Planck [2, 7, 8] ones.
-Here we focus primarily on the soliton-like solutions of the recently proposed nonlinear Schroedinger equation [5] inspired by nonextensive statistical mechanics and the associated nonadditive entropies [9-11].
-The nonlinear evolution equation advanced in [5] (and the above mentioned soliton-like solution) are implicitly assumed to hold with repect to an inertial reference frame.
+The physically relevant nonlinear evolution equations are highly diverse and describe wide classes of physical systems: see for instance Refs.
+1-4.
+Among the most studied nonlinear differential equations we have nonlinear versions of the Schroedinger and Fokker-Planck ones.
+Here we focus primarily on the soliton-like solutions of the recently proposed nonlinear Schroedinger equation inspired by nonextensive statistical mechanics and the associated nonadditive entropies.9-11 The nonlinear evolution equation advanced in Ref.
+5 (and the above mentioned soliton-like solution) is implicitly assumed to hold with respect to an inertial reference frame.
 Our main aim in the present work is to investigate the form of these solutions when described with respect to a uniformly accelerated reference frame.
-We consider first the behavior of the solitonlike solutions under Galilean transformations connecting inertial frames.
+We consider first the behaviour of the soliton-like solutions under Galilean transformations connecting inertial frames.
 We then tackle the case of accelerated frames.

-The aforementioned soliton-like solutions are referred to as q-plane waves and may be relevant in diverse areas of physics, including nonlinear optics, superconductivity, plasma physics, and dark matter [6, 12].
-The theory within which q-plane waves emerged generalizes the BG entropy and statistical mechanics, through the introduction of an index q ($q \rightarrow 1$ recovers the BG case).
-Along this line, considerable progress was achieved, leading to generalized functions, distributions, various equations of physics, and new forms of the Central Limit Theorem [13].
-In particular, the q-Gaussian distribution, which generalizes the standard Gaussian, appears naturally by extremizing the q-entropy [9], or from the solution of the corresponding nonlinear Fokker-Planck equation [14], and has been successfully applied to the analysis of recent experimental results in various fields [10].
-Among others, we may mention: (i) The velocities of cold atoms in dissipative optical lattices [15]; (ii) The velocities of particles in quasi-two dimensional dusty plasma [16]; (iii) Single ions in radio frequency traps interacting with a classical buffer gas [17]; (iv) The relaxation curves of RKKY spin glasses, like CuMn and AuFe [18]; (v) Transverse momenta distributions at LHC experiments [19].
+The aforementioned soliton-like solutions are referred to as q-plane waves and may be relevant in diverse areas of physics, including nonlinear optics, superconductivity, plasma physics, and dark matter.
+The theory within which q-plane waves emerged generalizes the BG entropy and statistical mechanics, through the introduction of an index q ( $q \rightarrow 1$ recovers the BG case).
+Along this line, considerable progress was achieved, leading to generalized functions, distributions, various equations of physics, and new forms of the Central Limit Theorem.
+In particular, the q-Gaussian distribution, which generalizes the standard Gaussian, appears naturally by extremizing the q-entropy, or from the solution of the corresponding nonlinear Fokker-Planck equation, and has been successfully applied to the analysis of recent experimental results in various fields.
+Among others, we may mention: (i) The velocities of cold atoms in dissipative optical lattices; (ii) The velocities of particles in quasi-two dimensional dusty plasma; (iii) Single ions in radio frequency traps interacting with a classical buffer gas; (iv) The relaxation curves of Ruderman-Kittel-Kasuya-Yosida (RKKY) spin glasses, like CuMn and AuFe; (v) Transverse momenta distributions at Large Hadron Collider (LHC) experiments.

-Herein we discuss the following q-generalized Schroedinger equation for a d-dimensional free particle of mass m [5]:
+Herein we discuss the following q-generalized Schroedinger equation for a d-dimensional free particle of mass m: